Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 As a broker/marketplace connecting Pennsylvania businesses with multiple carriers (Hiscox, Markel, CNA), Simply Business offers the broadest coverage flexibility.
 The platform allows you to compare limits, sublimits and endorsements across carriers to meet Pennsylvania commercial lease requirements, and you get accurate pricing with actual carrier quotes within minutes.

-Customer experience is strong for buying but variable for policy management and claims, since these depend entirely on the selected carries.
+Customer experience is strong for buying but variable for policy management and claims, since these depend entirely on the selected carriers.
 Some carriers like Hiscox offer fast digital service, while others require more coordination.
 Affordability is also less competitive with rates averaging $127 monthly ($1,524 annually), just 3% below the state benchmark.

 Where Simply Business performs best: